cardano-foundation/CIPs/cip-drep-metadata/drep-metadata-cip.md

 6. Compulsory vs optional for all fields
 7. types of DRep (script? representing an organisation? want delegations?)
 8. How can we verify the information that we are displaying(?)
-9. Tooling providers displaying data SHOULD warn people that none of the information is verified and they should DYOR
+9. ~~Tooling providers displaying data SHOULD warn people that none of the information is verified and they should DYOR~~
-10. Tooling providers making metadata SHOULD provide some information about best practices such as putting DRep ID in twitter bio.
+10. ~~Tooling providers making metadata SHOULD provide some information about best practices such as putting DRep ID in twitter bio.~~
 11. ~~What do we care about when someone is retiring?~~ <-- just the reason why
 12. When someone updates do we want a 1 line summary of what has changed?
 13. Tooling to inform people of recent changes?
+14. incentives address, where DRep incentives are paid ???

 ## Path to Active